Introduction

 Children attending schools on grounds of religion or belief

-Ordinarily assistance with travel to a faith school will only be provided if it is the nearest suitable school.
+Ordinarily assistance with travel to a faith school will only be provided if it is the nearest qualifying school.
 If parental preference results in children's attendance at a faith school when there are suitable schools nearer to home, then no travel assistance will normally be provided.
-However, if children meet the Extended Rights eligibility category criteria then travel assistance to a faith school which is not the nearest suitable school may be considered (see section 3.4 for more details).
+However, if children meet the Extended Rights eligibility category criteria, then travel assistance to a faith school which is not the nearest suitable school may be considered (see section 3.4 for more details).

 Under Extended Rights, when considering whether a faith school is preferred on the grounds of religion or belief, Surrey County Council will consider the nature of other schools that may have been named as higher preferences on the application form.
 For an application for travel assistance to be agreed under this condition, the expectation will be that the school that is preferred on the grounds of religion or belief will be named above any non-faith schools that have been named on the application form.